Joseph Paice: Nathaniel Mason

 His uncle Thomas Edwards wrote a sonnet, encouraging Paice to marry.
 In 1757, Edwards died, and Pitzhanger Manor came to Paice and another nephew, Nathaniel Mason.
 They sold it to the lawyer King Gould.

-Anne Manning wrote also that Paice was disappointed in love, by a Miss Hunt of Ewell; she married his cousin Nathaniel Mason, Paice having decided not to press his suit.
+Anne Manning also wrote that Paice was disappointed in love, by a Miss Hunt of Ewell; she married his cousin Nathaniel Mason, Paice having decided not to press his suit.
 In the aftermath Paice supported Mason financially, but Mason failed and eventually left the country.

 The background is that Miss Hunt was Ann or Annie Hunt, daughter of Thomas Hunt of Ewell.
-Christie's sold in 1933 a portrait Mrs. Nathaniel Mason (née Annie Hunt), attributed to Thomas Gainsborough.
+Christie's sold a portrait of Mrs. Nathaniel Mason (née Annie Hunt) in 1933, attributed to Thomas Gainsborough.
 Her brother Thomas Hunt the younger of Ewell (died 1784) matriculated at Worcester College, Oxford in 1737; their father was Thomas Hunt of Stourbridge.
 The elder Thomas Hunt was High Sheriff of Worcestershire in 1725.

 Nathaniel Mason, a London merchant, married Ann Hunt in 1759.
 He later dealt in land in the Bedfordshire parishes of Odell and Sharnbrook.
 He bought further land for enclosure in Irchester parish, and in other counties.
 He also acquired estates in the West Indies.
 He died in 1782, in Billericay.